Blog Post December 4, 2025 | 12 minutes read

 3 Best practices

-• Establish global partner identifiers that link regional records to unified relationship profiles
+• Establish global partner identifiers that link regional records to unified relationship profiles and support B2B data analysis

-• Have standardized data governance policies that both respect local requirements, and remain consistent
+• Have standardized data governance policies that both respect local requirements and remain consistent

 • Create centralized visibility into global relationships without sacrificing regional operational flexibility